sbslee/pypgx/README.rst

-PyPGx can be used to predict PGx genotypes and phenotypes using various genomic data, including data from next-generation sequencing (NGS), single nucleotide polymorphism (SNP) array, or long-read sequencing.
+PyPGx can be used to predict PGx genotypes and phenotypes using various genomic data, including data from next-generation sequencing (NGS), single nucleotide polymorphism (SNP) array, and long-read sequencing.
 Importantly, PyPGx is compatible with both of the Genome Reference Consortium Human (GRCh) builds, GRCh37 (hg19) and GRCh38 (hg38).